Joust (video game)

+Joust is a 1982 action game developed and published by Williams Electronics for arcades.
+While not the first two-player cooperative video game, Joust's success and polished implementation popularized the concept.
+Players assume the role of knights armed with lances and mounted on large birds (an ostrich for Player 1 and a stork for Player 2), who must defeat enemy knights riding buzzards.
+The characters fly around a single screen filled with floating platforms.

-John Newcomer led the development team: Bill Pfutzenreuter, Janice Woldenberg-Miller (née Hendricks), Python Anghelo, Tim Murphy, and John Kotlarik.
+Using the computer hardware from the company's earlier arcarde game, Defender, John Newcomer led the development team: Bill Pfutzenreuter, Janice Woldenberg-Miller (née Hendricks), Python Anghelo, Tim Murphy, and John Kotlarik.
 Newcomer aimed to create a flying game, with cooperative two-player gameplay, while avoiding the overdone space theme.
+After deciding to use birds as characters, he forwent the standard eight-direction joystick control scheme and devised collisions as the means of combat.

 The game was well-received by players and critics, and the mechanics influenced other games.
-Joust was ported to numerous home systems and was followed by a more complex and less popular arcade sequel in 1986: Joust 2: Survival of the Fittest.
+It was followed by a more complex and less popular arcade sequel in 1986: Joust 2: Survival of the Fittest.
+Joust was ported to numerous home systems and included in several multiplatform retro game anthologies.

 Gameplay

-The player controls a yellow knight riding a flying ostrich.
+Joust is a platforming game where the player controls a yellow knight riding a flying ostrich from a third-person perspective.
 The player navigates the protagonist around the game world, which consists of rock platforms floating above a flat island surrounded by lava, via two-way joystick and a button.
-The joystick controls the horizontal direction that the knight travels, while the button flaps the ostrich's wings.
-The rate at which the player repeatedly flaps causes the ostrich to fly upward, hover, or slowly descend.
-Moving off the left or right edges of the screen wraps around to the other side.
+Home console versions, however, use game controllers with directional pads and analog sticks.
+The joystick controls the horizontal direction that the knight travels, while pressing the button flaps the ostrich’s wings.
+The rate at which the player repeatedly presses the button directly determines the bird's ascension, allowing the character to fly upward, hover, or slowly descend.
+When traveling off the screen to either side, the character will continue its path reappearing from the opposite side.